Ohio customer choice activity

 Additionally, Ohio’s EDUs submit similar data pursuant to Ohio Revised Code 4935 and Ohio Administrative Code 4901:5 (known as SE-1 or forecasting data).
 The PUCO may use any of these data sources in assessing whether effective competition exists for retail electric service in Ohio.

-Ohio's retail electric service market measurements
+Ohio's retail market measurements

-Effective competition includes the existence of the following characteristics: (1) participation in the market by multiple sellers so that an individual seller is not able to influence significantly the market price of the commodity; (2) participation in the market by informed buyers; (3) lack of substantial barriers to supplier entry into and exit from the market; (4) lack of substantial barriers that may discourage customer participation in the market; and (5) sellers offering buyers a variety of CRES products.
+Effective competition includes the existence of the following characteristics: (1) participation in the market by multiple sellers so that an individual seller is not able to significantly influence the market price of the commodity; (2) participation in the market by informed buyers; (3) lack of substantial barriers to supplier entry into and exit from the market; (4) lack of substantial barriers that may discourage customer participation in the market; and (5) sellers offering buyers a variety of products.

+These retail market measurements are intended to present a broad picture of the state of retail competition in Ohio.
+Appropriate calculations made for other purposes may be based on different data, and may yield different results.
 No individual metric is determinative of the lack of effective competition or implies that action needs to be taken.
 Rather, the collective results of the metrics can be used for monitoring purposes to evaluate the effectiveness of competition at a particular time.